 The Church in the Rock is covered with a dome lined with copper and supported by the rocks.
-The walls are made of solid rock and during the morning, the sunlight spreads from the roof to the altar and it is beautiful.
+The walls are made of a solid foundation and during the morning, the sunlight spreads from the roof to the altar, and it is beautiful.

-An architecture contest was held in 1932 but nobody was happy with the results and they waited until another contest in 1936.
-A architecture plan from professor Johan Sigfrid Sirén started being put in place but then the Winter War against the Soviet Union had to stop the construction work.
+An architecture contest was held in 1932, but nobody was happy with the results, and they waited until another game in 1936.
+An architecture plan from professor Johan Sigfrid Sirén started being put in place, but then the Winter War against the Soviet Union had to stop the construction work.

-After the war was over, in 1961, the plan from Timo and Tuomo Suomalainen was put in to place.
-The idea of embedding the church itself inside the rock was kept as intact as possible and this is what you see today.
+After the war was over, in 1961, the plan from Timo and Tuomo Suomalainen were put in to place.
+The idea of embedding the church itself inside the rock was kept as intact as possible, and this is what you see today.

 But back in the 60s, public opinion was against the church plan.
 Some people called it a devil defense bunker.
 Others called the rock mosque.
 A lot of people wanted a traditional cathedral and not a church in the rock.

 This red, mauve and grey granite surrounds you everywhere inside the church.
-The benches are made of wood and creates a beautiful contrast with the copper on the ceiling and the rocky walls.
+The benches are made of wood and create a beautiful contrast with the copper on the ceiling and the rocky walls.